Public Administration & Policy Ph.D. Degree Program

 Applicants to the PhD program can apply for advanced standing upon admission, in accordance with the University's transfer credit policies.
 For students with a Master in Public Administration, a Master in Public Policy, or other equivalent degree, the department may transfer in up to eight credits of preparatory coursework.

 Pad 705 Advanced Quantitative Analysis;

 Students are required to register for the Pad 881-884 Series: Seminar on Doctoral Research and Professional Development, a two-year series of one-credit S/U courses.
-By the end of their second year students will be required to make a presentation at least once in Pad 881-884 on a research topic of their choice.
+Students are required to make a presentation at least once in Pad 881-884 on a research topic of their choice.

 Field of Study

-Students choose a field of study from among the six the department offers: Comparative and Development Administration, Organizational Behavior and Theory, Public Policy, Politics and Administration, Public Finance, and Public Management.
-A field of study is composed of at least eight graduate courses, not to include Ph.D. core courses, chosen in consultation with the faculty.
+Students choose a field of study from among the three department offers: Public Policy, Public Financial Management, and Public Management.
+A field of study is composed of at least five graduate courses, not to include Ph.D. core courses, chosen in consultation with the faculty advisor.

-The basic requirement for demonstrated competence in quantitative research tools will usually be met by satisfactory completion of Pad 704, 705, and one additional advanced research methods appropriate to the students field and approved by the field chair.
+The basic requirement for demonstrated competence in research tools will usually be met by satisfactory completion of Pad 704 and 705.
+All students are further required to complete two additional advanced research tools courses appropriate to the student’s research interests, selected in consultation with the faculty advisor.

 Full Time Study in Residence

-Each student in a doctoral program must engage in full-time study beyond the master's degree or equivalent at the University in at least two sessions, not necessarily in consecutive terms, after admission to the advanced program and prior to admission to doctoral candidacy.
-This requirement is designed to insure for each doctoral student a sustained period of intensive intellectual growth.
-Full-time study is defined as 12 credits or 9+ credits while holding a full assistantship during a given semester
+Each student in a doctoral program must engage in full-time study beyond the master's degree or equivalent at the University in at least two semesters, not necessarily in consecutive terms.
+This requirement is designed to insure a sustained period of intensive intellectual growth.

 Admission to Candidacy